-Additional Key Features of the Valpak Methodology
+Additional Features of the Valpak Methodology

-- PCSs wishing to utilize the WEEE compliance fee would be required to provide their actual direct collection and treatment cost data (by stream) within their application to the proposed independent fee administrator.
+1. PCSs wishing to utilize the compliance fee would be required to provide their actual direct collection and treatment cost data (by stream) within their application to the proposed independent fee administrator.
 The administrator will use detailed data provided by schemes to calculate the weighted average cost per stream.
 This will form the base cost for calculating individual compliance fees.
-The administrator will administer the compliance fee process under strict confidentiality provisions. - 2.
-In the unlikely event of there being an application to use the fee for 2021 in a stream where there is no 2021 actual collection cost data available, cost data from 2020 will be used for the relevant stream.
+The administrator will administer the compliance fee process under strict confidentiality provisions.

+- a.
+Any PCSs not utilizing the fee but wishing to submit cost information voluntarily would be free to do so.
+This would enable the cost calculations underpinning the fee to be more robust. - 2.
+In the unlikely event of there being an application to use the fee for 2022 in a stream where there is no 2022 actual collection cost data available, cost data from 2021 will be used for the relevant stream.